minkefusiji/qlib/examples/README.md

 # NOTE
 The results will slightly vary on different OSs(the variance of annualized return will be less than 2%).
 The evaluation results in the `README.md` page are from Linux OS.

+This repository holds experiment scripts of Junming Zhang.